 Financing -- Taxes on railroad employers under an experience-rating system finance the railroad unemployment-sickness benefits program.
 The RRB calculates each employer’s payroll tax rate annually on the basis of benefit payments to the railroad’s employees.

 The Medicare program covers railroad workers just like workers covered under social security.
 The Medicare program provides health insurance to persons ages 65 and older, as well as persons under age 65 who have been entitled to monthly benefits based on total disability for at least 24 months or who suffer from chronic kidney disease requiring hemodialysis or transplant.
 In addition to basic hospital insurance (Part A) financed by payroll taxes, there is an elective supplementary medical insurance (Part B) that covers many other medical services, such as doctor visits, durable medical equipment, and outpatient services that hospital insurance does not cover.

 Eligible railroad retirement annuitants and social security beneficiaries whose benefits are payable by the RRB are automatically enrolled under both plans, but the annuitant or beneficiary can decline Medicare Part B. Eligible nonretired persons must apply in order to obtain Medicare coverage.
-The RRB automatically enrolled some 26,000 beneficiaries for Medicare during fiscal year 2018.
-As of the end of that fiscal year, about 465,400 people were enrolled in the Part A plan, and over 446,100 (96 percent) of them were also enrolled in Part B. Palmetto GBA, a subsidiary of Blue Cross and Blue Shield, processes medical insurance (Part B) claims for railroad retirement Medicare beneficiaries.
+The RRB automatically enrolled nearly 24,900 beneficiaries for Medicare during fiscal year 2019.
+As of the end of that fiscal year, about 465,500 people were enrolled in the Part A plan, and fewer than 446,300 (96 percent) of them were also enrolled in Part B. Palmetto GBA, a subsidiary of Blue Cross and Blue Shield, processes medical insurance (Part B) claims for railroad retirement Medicare beneficiaries.